-Fundamental Right Short Explanation Example Guiding Questions Article 1: Humar Dignity Forms the basis of EU values; impacts privacy, equality, and social security.
-Does the system respect individuals' autonomy?
+Fundamental Right Short Explanation Example Guiding Questions Article 1: Human Dignity impacts privacy, equality, and social Does the system respect individuals' autonomy?
 Does it avoid reinforcing harmful stereotypes or biases?

-Article 7: Privacy Ensures respect for private and family life; critical for gender equality and child protection.
-Does the AI system collect personal data responsibly?
+Article 7: Privacy Does the AI system collect personal data responsibly?
 Does it prevent unauthorized disclosure of private information?
 Article 8: Data Protection Protects data processing fairness and user access to rectification.
 How does the system ensure data accuracy?
 Are processing practices transparent and aligned with GDPR requirements?
 Article 47: Fair Trial Guarantees effective remedies and fair judicial processes.
 Does the system provide clear reasoning for its decisions?
 Are there redress mechanisms for contesting AI outputs?

-The Matrix evaluates risks based on two key dimensions: severity,79 hence the magnitude of the harm; the probability of occurrence,80 as the likelihood of harm.
+The Matrix evaluates risks based on two key dimensions: severity, hence the magnitude of the harm; the probability of occurrence, as the likelihood of harm.
 To better simplify and to encapsulate the broadest picture possible on the potential infringement of fundamental rights, severity is composed of two sub-dimensions: